lsh-cloud/lewis_hart_portfolio/README.md

 Below are some examples of my work:

 - ### Python Electron Spectroscopy Analysis by King Group St Andrews - peaks
-  - Contributed to the development of open-source software that is a Python package for analysis of angle-resolved photoemission and related spectroscopies.
+  - Open-source software that is a Python package for analysis of angle-resolved photoemission and related spectroscopies.
+  - Photoemission spectroscopy is carried out at synchrotron facilities and university laboratories, but differences in data formats and experimental geometries can make analysis challenging.
+This software provides a unified pipeline that standardises data formatting across synchrotron sources, ensuring consistency and simplifying analysis.
   - Code: https://github.com/phrgab/peaks
   - Documentation: https://research.st-andrews.ac.uk/kinggroup/peaks
   - Publication: https://doi.org/10.48550/arXiv.2508.04803